IAQ Issues in a LEED Building – Part One

 IAQ Issues and Air Circulation

 The EPA argues that people are getting sick because Hines is not ventilating the building properly.
 This may be the case, the answer is still pending.
-What is important to take away from this incident is that even the highest level of LEED certification cannot promise a healthy building if the materials inside it are filled with chemicals that are not being properly expelled due to poor ventilation.
-It is ultimately up to the owner and management to maintain LEED guidelines as well as implement their own health and safety measures.
+What is important to take away from this incident is that even the highest level of LEED certification cannot promise a healthy building if the materials inside it are filled with chemicals that are not properly expelled or diluted due to poor ventilation.
+It is ultimately up to the building owner and management to maintain LEED guidelines as well as implement their own health and safety measures.